An outer approximation algorithm for multi-objective mixed-integer linear and non-linear programming: Introduction and motivation

-In Section \ref{sec:notation} we provide notations, definitions and other preliminaries needed in the remainder of the paper.
-Section \ref{sec:oa} starts with a general outline of \OA\ algorithms for multiobjective optimization.
-To work for a concrete problem class such as \MOLP\ or \MOILP, a point separation oracles specific for the problem class is needed.
-We propose two separation oracles suited for \MOILP.
+In Section \ref{sec:notation} we provide notation, definitions and other preliminaries needed in the remainder of the paper.
+Section~\ref{sec:state-of-the-art} provides an overview of existing inner and outer approximation schemes.
+Section \ref{sec:oa} provides a general outline of \OA\ algorithms for multi-objective optimization.
+To work for a concrete problem class such as \MOLP\ or \MOMILP, a point separation oracle specific to the problem class is needed.
+In Section \ref{sec:oracles} we propose two generic separation oracles which only depend on the availability of a black-box algorithm for the single-objective problem of the considered problem class.
 The theoretical runtime of the algorithm when using the presented oracles is discussed in Section \ref{sec:run-time}.
-Section \ref{sec:comp} contains a computational study to assess the efficiency of our algorithm and also discusses implementation details.
+Section \ref{sec:comp} contains a computational study on instances from literature and also new non-linear instances, and also discusses implementation details.
+We give empirical results on the numerical accuracy of our approach and provide a comparison with \PolySCIP, which is an \IA solver for \MOMILP.
+Finally, Section \ref{sec:concl} concludes the paper.